Planning to go to Lisbon in winter? This article has got you covered.

 Winter Festivals in Lisbon

-During winter season, Lisbon usually hosts some very interesting festivals, such as the Rhodes Winter Festival.
+During the winter season, Lisbon usually hosts some very interesting festivals, such as the Rhodes Winter Festival.

 This pop and electronic music festival rotates through some European countries, such as Portugal, Spain, and England.